Dartmouth College, Society of Fellows

-Society Fellowships normally run for up to 36 months, beginning on September 1 and ending on August 31st of the final year.
-Fellows receive a monthly stipend of $4,600 plus benefits, and $5,000 annually to support computing, travel and research needs.
-The departments and/or programs where fellows are appointed Lecturers have the primary responsibility for providing office and working space, as well as access to other research needs or equipment.
+Society Fellowships normally run for up to 36 months, beginning 1 July, 1 August or 1 September and ending three years later.
+Fellows receive an annualized salary of $57,960 (paid in monthly installments) plus benefits, and $5,000 annually to support computing, travel and research needs.
+The departments or programs where fellows are appointed Lecturers have the primary responsibility for providing office and working space, as well as access to other research needs or equipment.

 Application and process

-Applications are accepted through Interfolio at apply.interfolio.com/77464 and must be received on or before Monday, September 14, 2020, 11:59 PM EDT.
+Applications are accepted through Interfolio at http://apply.interfolio.com/109529 and must be received on or before Monday, September 12, 2022, 11:59 PM EDT.
 A complete application packet consists of the following:

-- a personal statement outlining your scholarly agenda: completed research (including dissertation), plans for the three-year fellowship (including new research beyond the dissertation), and any other information related to your professional goals (1,500 word limit)
+- Personal statement (1,500 words).
+Outline your scholarly agenda, including: completed research (including dissertation), plans for the three-year fellowship (including new research beyond the dissertation), and any other information related to your professional goals.

-- describe the work of at least two faculty who might serve as mentors, summarize your teaching interests, explain why you wish to be part of a multidisciplinary cohort and how your life experiences have prepared you to advance Dartmouth’s commitments to diversity, equity, and inclusion (750 words)
+- Fellowship statement (750 words).
+Describe the work of at least two faculty who might serve as mentors, summarize your teaching interests, explain why you wish to be part of a multidisciplinary cohort and how your research, teaching, service, and/or life experiences have prepared you to advance Dartmouth’s commitments to diversity, equity, and inclusion.

 Incomplete or late dossiers will not be reviewed.
 Applications are evaluated by the Society’s Faculty Fellows.